Al Noor

-Al Noor: The Undergraduate Middle Eastern Studies Journal of Boston College is the undergraduate journal of Middle Eastern Studies at Boston College (Chestnut Hill, MA).
+Al Noor: The Undergraduate Middle Eastern Studies Journal of Boston College is the undergraduate journal of Middle Eastern Studies at Boston College (Chestnut Hill, Massachusetts).
 The journal publishes biannually, once in the Spring and once in the Fall, and features undergraduate students' original research, interviews, and photo essays.
 Al Noor is available in both online and print editions.

 The journal claims a global audience.
 In addition to domestic readership, Al-Noor has distributed to more than a dozen foreign countries, including many in the Middle East.

 Name

 The name Al Noor means "the light" in Arabic, and was chosen to convey the journal's ambition of "illuminat[ing] different sides of issues" and "shin[ing] a non-partisan and unbiased light" on topics in Middle Eastern studies.

 The journal alternately goes by Al Noor or Al-Noor.
 Some sources use both the hyphenated and non-hyphenated names interchangeably within the same text.